Former Presidents Act: History

 Before 1958, the U.S. federal government provided no pension or other retirement benefits to former United States presidents.
 Andrew Carnegie offered to endow a US$25,000 (equal to $ today) annual pension for former chief executives in 1912, but congressmen questioned the propriety of such a private pension.
 That prompted legislation to provide benefits to former presidents.
+Although legislation was first introduced later that year to provide any such benefits, that legislation was not enacted.

-When the Former Presidents Act took effect, there were two living former presidents: Herbert Hoover and Harry S. Truman.
+When the Former Presidents Act took effect in 1958, there were two living former presidents: Herbert Hoover and Harry S. Truman.
 Dwight D. Eisenhower was the first president to fall under the act upon leaving office.

 The original act provided for lifetime Secret Service protection for former presidents.
-In 1994, protection was reduced to ten years for presidents first taking office after 1996.
+In 1994, protection was reduced to ten years after leaving office for presidents inaugurated after January 1, 1997.
 This protection limitation was reversed in early 2013 by the Former Presidents Protection Act of 2012.

 All living former presidents and their spouses after Dwight D. Eisenhower are now entitled to receive lifetime Secret Service protection.
 Their children are entitled to protection "until they become 16 years of age".